DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 <br />**HD Overhaul (OPTIONAL)**<br />
 [This](https://www.nexusmods.com/starfield/mods/5124?tab=files) amounts to 100+ GB of 2-4K textures and will lead to performance iossues if you have a weak PC.
-1. Download and install all available parts and make sure you name them the correct part number when installing
+1. Download and install all available parts and make sure you name them the correct part number when installing (Ex.
+Part 1, Part 2, etc)
 2. Download and install HD Overhaul Textures Patch
 3. Download and install Starfield HD Overhaul ESM